thefranciscook/jekyll-now/_posts/1103-01-01-2015-TMobile-future-tv.md

 🏢 Deutsche Telekom is Europe’s leading telecommunications provider (T-Mobile’s parent company, 73,1 billion Euros in revenue, 50 national companies, 60m customers)

-⚡ Deutsche Telekom approached us to advice them in the delivery of workshop about the future of their TV offerings, with *Customer Experience Directors participating* from the national companies.
+⚡ Deutsche Telekom approached us to advise them in the delivery of workshop about the future of their TV offerings, with *Customer Experience Directors participating* from the national companies.

 💡 I *co-designed and co-facilitated the workshop with DT's innovation team*.

-* We followed a base-journey approach, where we first mapped a journey based on the core value proposition, and later marked the parts specific for various customer segment.
+* We followed a base-journey approach, where we first mapped a journey based on the core value proposition, and later marked the parts specific for various customer segments.
-* We relied on the participants expertise as customer advocates, as there was no budget for research.
+* We relied on the participants' expertise as customer advocates, as there was no budget for research.

 ✌️ The workshop served as an inspiration for a follow-up large scale project.